-We have shown that the VIIRS-CrIS mapping version 1.0 is able to provide results for all field of view and for any part of the world with quite good quality.
+We have shown that the VIIRS-CrIS mapping version 2.0 is able to provide results for all field of view and for any part of the world with quite good quality.
 The fortran source code has been highly tested over numerous CMS Lannion local passes and for a full orbit.
 Any improvement to the algorithm should not change the interfaces.

-The worse quality for the field of regard 15 to 30 need more investigation, and this will be the subject for the next release.
+The worse quality for the field of regard 15 to 30 which appeared on the version 1 of the software has been corrected (bug fix).